 Boron's uniqueposition in the periodic table, i.e. at the apex of the line separating metals and nonmetals, makes it highly versatile in chemical reactions and applications.
 Contemporary demand for renewable and clean energy and energy-efficient products has seen boron playing key roles in energy-related research, from activating and synthesizing energy-rich small molecules, to storing chemical and electrical energy, to converting electrical energy to light.
 These applications are fundamentally associated with boron's unique characteristics, such as its electron-deficiency and the availability of an unoccupied p orbital, which allow the formation of a myriad of compounds with great tunability in chemical and physical properties.
 For example, boron's ability to achieve a full octet of electrons with four covalent bonds and a negative charge has led to the synthesis of a wide variety of borate anions of high chemical and electrochemical stability, in particular the useful family of weakly coordinating anions.
 This review summarizes recent advances in the study of boron compounds for energy-related research and applications, driven by modern demands and enabled by breakthroughs in the synthesis and understanding of boron chemistry.

-Gao, P, Wang, X, Huang, Z & Yu, H 2019, 'B-11 NMR Chemical Shift Predictions via Density Functional Theory and Gauge-Including Atomic Orbital Approach: Applications to Structural Elucidations of Boron-Containing Molecules', ACS OMEGA, vol. 4, no. 7, pp. 12385-12392.View/Download from: UTS OPUS or Publisher's site
+Gao, P, Wang, X, Huang, Z & Yu, H 2019, 'B-11 NMR Chemical Shift Predictions via Density Functional Theory and Gauge-Including Atomic Orbital Approach: Applications to Structural Elucidations of Boron-Containing Molecules', ACS OMEGA, vol. 4, no. 7, pp. 12385-12392.View/Download from: Publisher's site

-Liu, F, Nattestad, A, Naficy, S, Han, R, Cosillas, G, Angeloski, A, Sun, X & Huang, Z 2019, 'Fluorescent Carbon- and Oxygen-Doped Hexagonal Boron Nitride Powders as Printing Ink for Anticounterfeit Applications', ADVANCED OPTICAL MATERIALS, vol. 7, no. 24.View/Download from: UTS OPUS or Publisher's site
+Liu, F, Nattestad, A, Naficy, S, Han, R, Cosillas, G, Angeloski, A, Sun, X & Huang, Z 2019, 'Fluorescent Carbon- and Oxygen-Doped Hexagonal Boron Nitride Powders as Printing Ink for Anticounterfeit Applications', ADVANCED OPTICAL MATERIALS, vol. 7, no. 24.View/Download from: Publisher's site

 Increasing demands for optical anticounterfeiting technology require the development of versatile luminescent materials with tunable photoluminescence properties.
 Herein, a number of fluorescent carbon‐ and oxygen‐doped hexagonal boron nitride (denoted as BCNO) phosphors are found to offer a such high‐tech anticounterfeiting solution.
 These multicolor BCNO powders, developed in a two‐step process with controlled annealing and oxidation, feature rod‐like particle shape, with varied luminescence properties.
 Studies of the optical properties of BCNO, along with other characterization, provide insight into this underexplored material.
 Anticounterfeiting applications are demonstrated with printed patterns which are indistinguishable to the naked eye under visible light but become highly discernible under UV irradiation.
 The fabricated patterns are demonstrated to be both chemically stable in corrosive environments and physically robust in mechanical bending testing.
 These properties render BCNO as promising and versatile anticounterfeiting material a wide variety of environments.